iabs-neuro/driada/_intense_backlog.md

 - [ ] Add tests for visualization functions
 - [ ] Test memory usage with large datasets
 - [ ] Add tests for reproducibility with seeds
+- [ ] **Fix test_download_extension** - List ordering assertion issue in test_download.py
+  - [ ] Currently fails due to os.listdir() returning files in different order
+  - [ ] Should use set comparison or sorted lists instead of direct list comparison
+  - [ ] Low priority - not related to INTENSE functionality

 ## 4. Features & Functionality